Hoda's Lentil Salad

 1. Did you know that a medium-sized sweet potato contains more than your daily requirement of vitamin A, nearly a third the vitamin C you need, almost 15 percent of your daily dietary fiber intake and 10 percent of the necessary potassium?

-3. Well did you know diabetics can eat sweet potatoeswithout worry as they have a low glycemic index?
+3. Did you also know diabetics can eat sweet potatoes without worry as they have a low glycemic index?

 It's important to have some fat in your sweet potato-containing meals if you want to enjoy the full beta-carotene benefits of this root vegetable.
 Recent research has shown that a minimum of 3-5 grams of fat per meal significantly increases our uptake of beta-carotene from sweet potatoes.
 This can be 1 Tbs. of virgin olive oil (also recommended for breast cancer suppression) per serving for 4.